accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 For mobile applications, it is available on the website of the organisation that developed the application or appears with other information available when the application is downloaded.

-Public sector bodies shall inform the Information and Press Service of the publication or update of the declaration without any special formalities and within thirty days of its publication or update.
+Public sector bodies shall inform the Information and Press Service of the publication or update of the statement without any special formalities and within thirty days of its publication or update.
 The link to the accessibility statement should be sent to the SIP at [accessibilite@sip.etat.lu](mailto:accessibilite@sip.etat.lu)

 #### Response to users